-Priority 1. -- Provision of sustainable infrastructure water and sanitation services and eradication of the backlog.

-PGDS Priority 3: Sustainable Economic Development and Job Creation

-Priority 3. - Economic and social Development

-PGDS Priority 4: Developing Human Capacity
+Priority issues in the uThukela IDP:

+- Priority 1. -- Provision of sustainable infrastructure water and sanitation services and eradication of the backlog.
+PGDS Priority 3: Sustainable Economic Development and Job Creation Priority Issues in the uThukela IDP: - Priority 3.
+Economic and social Development PGDS Priority 4: Developing Human Capacity Priority Issues and Projects in the uThukela IDP: - Priority 2.
+Financial viability, clean audit and good governance PGDS Priority 5: Developing a Comprehensive response to HIV/AIDS Priority issues in the uThukela IDP: - Priority 4.
+Prevention of ill-health and promotion of wellness PGDS Priority 6: Fighting Poverty and Protecting Vulnerable Groups in Society

-Priority Issues and Projects in the uThukela IDP:
+Priority Issues in the uThukela IDP: